Automattic/wp-calypso/docs/components.md

 ## Folders

 Any component folder should be able to be moved to `client/components` at any time without losing meaning or having conflicts.
-We place components in folders for organizational pruposes, but they are not semantically coupled to this structure.
+We place components in folders for organizational purposes, but they are not semantically coupled to this structure.

 ### Example